PimClappers/Arduino---Ball-And-Plate/README.md

 Thank you for taking a look at our arduino school project!

 This robot balances a ball on a specific spot on a platform.
 This platform can rotate in all directions using two servos.
-It uses a camera called Pixy to determen the position of the ball.
+It uses a camera called Pixy to determine the position of the ball.
 Arduino will then use PID to calculate the distance between the ball and the spot it needs to balance on.
-It will then send a signal to the servos wich will then take adjust their positions.
+It will then send a signal to the servos wich will then adjust their positions.

 We got an A for this project.
 We also won a prize for the best project this year!